 HEADQUARTERS FOR BRISBANE FORTRESS COMMAND

-The Headquarters for Brisbane Fortress Command (Coastal Defence HQ?) during World War 2 was located at St. Laurence's College at 82 Stephens Road, South Brisbane.
+The Headquarters for Brisbane Fortress Command during World War 2 was located at St. Laurence's College at 82 Stephens Road, South Brisbane.
+The Brisbane Covering Force, Coastal Defence Headquarters CDH and CFD took over St Laurence's 14 Feb 1942.
+They move dto St. Laurence's because the Chief Engineer considered the previous council building they were using to be unsafe.
 The school is located on the top of a small hill.
 Archbishop Duhig had offered the use of the school to the Australian Army.

 St. Laurence's School, South Brisbane